Spring Minute to Win It Games for the Classroom

 For this game divide the class into two teams.
 Each team needs a spoon and a Peep.
 Designate a starting line and a finish line.
 The first student will balance the Peep on the spoon and walk down to the finish line and then back to the starting line.
 Once they are back at the starting line they will hand off the spoon to the next team member in line.
 If the Peep falls off the spoon that student must walk back to the starting line and begin again.
 The first team to have all of its members complete the relay is the winner.

-Students "flip" for this spring STEM challenge in which they test three different bottles full of jelly beans to see which one is ideal for bottle flipping.
+Students "flip" for Jelly Bean Bottle Flipping.
+For this spring STEM challenge students test three different bottles full of jelly beans to see which one is ideal for bottle flipping.

-For this STEM challenge students create a container to protect an egg from cracking or breaking when it is dropped.
+The Egg Drop STEM Challenge is an activity where students engineer a device that will protect an egg from cracking or breaking when it is dropped.

-For more engaging and hands-on lesson ideas check out our TPT store!
+For more engaging and hands-on lesson ideas check out the following posts: